CSCfi/csc-user-guide/docs/cloud/pouta/launch-vm-from-web-gui.md

 A security group can be edited or created in any moment of the Virtual Machine life-cycle.
 Any change applied to a security group assigned to a Virtual Machine, will be applied instantly to the Virtual Machine.

 !!! warning "Do not edit the default security group"
     As a good practice, we discourage changing the "Default" security group.
-We recommend instead that you create specific security groups for specific purposes and name them accordinly.
+We recommend instead that you create specific security groups for specific purposes and name them accordingly.
 For example create a security group called "SSH-VPN" to allow computers from the VPN to SSH/22 to the machines on that security group.

 In order to create a new security group: